sezenky/n11Test/README.md

 You can use these lines both on cmd or python idle with selecting run as administrator mode.
 First navigate to proper directory that your file is placed.

-After that run the file.,
+After that run the file
 ```
 $ locust --host=https://www.n11.com --locustfile search.py
 ```